 Traffic that lands on an answer page and can’t see a path to purchase is traffic you’ve bought for someone else’s future conversion.

 Doing all of this once is a four-week project for one person who knows what they’re doing.
+Doing it continuously is a different proposition entirely.

 Sprite exists because the framework in this guide is the right work to be doing, and almost nobody can sustain it manually.

-The first-party sources, your on-site search, your reviews, your support tickets, are still where human judgement adds the most signal.
+The first-party sources — your on-site search, your reviews, your support tickets — are still where human judgement adds the most signal.
 Feed those insights into the system as parameters and Sprite will run the rest.

 Giesswein used this approach to go from a manual blog effort averaging less than two posts a month to daily publishing, generating over €2M in incremental top-line revenue.
 Nanga grew non-brand organic traffic by 250% in under twelve weeks with no internal team time spent on execution.
 Kyoto Pearl recovered full pre-migration organic visibility in 90 days after a Shopify theme migration.